Eccentric or Brilliant?

 They want you to have what they have, work the hours they work, and have a boss like theirs.
-They want you to have a lifestyle that they can understand.
+They want you to have a lifestyle that they can understand and relate to.

 And, while there is nothing wrong with that, it isn’t necessarily conducive to a productive lifestyle, depending on your circumstances.

 Men like Warren Buffet, a man who is worth over 98 billion according to my last account through Forbes, succeeded on being different; according to “The Biography of Warren Buffet.”
 Different was a good thing.

 As a teenager, he took odd jobs such as washing cars and delivering newspapers.
 He used his savings to invest in small business ventures like placing pin ball machines in local businesses.